 LOOT IN THE LOFT

 One man’s trash is another man’s treasure, this is so true.
 When we purchased Casa Valhal it came fully furnished and it was previously a holiday home for a Norwegian couple.
 More recently our house was let to tenants.
 We have found so many items in the loft, some salvageable others beyond repair.
 Our loft is unfortunately outside.
 It’s not like the UK lofts that you access from the upstairs landing/hallway.
-It’s totally exposed to the elements and Portuguese wildlife including rats and mice.
-It also probably doesn’t help that we don’t replace the door, we just leave the doorway open for the cats to have a party or two.
-I’m gonna find that a whole family have moved in one day and they will claim squatters rights.
+It’s totally exposed to the elements and Portuguese wildlife including the odd rat.
+It also probably doesn’t help that we don’t shut the door, we just leave the doorway open for the village cats to have a party or two.
+One day I am going to find that a whole furry family have moved in and they will claim squatters rights (ha ha).

 The loft has definitely become a dumping ground for everything the previous tenants did not want in the house.
 It’s a real shame as there are some amazing items up there but most have been destroyed over the years.
 Some of the items would have cost a lot of money and I am really gutted as all items that are porous and made of certain materials are ruined.
-There are some 100% wool rugs completely ruined and eaten by rats.
-Also some custom made blinds to fit our patio large windows which match the existing red curtains are completely destroyed.
-Most devastating is the vast arrangement of art work, some prints but some originals but all destroyed.
+There are some 100% wool rugs completely trashed along with some custom made blinds to fit our patio large windows which match the existing red curtains, completely destroyed.
+Most devastating is the vast arrangement of art work, some prints but some originals but all not salvageable.
 I have managed to save a couple of prints and old frames to upcycle.
 Art is very subjective and although a lot of it is not to our taste there were a few pieces, one canvas in particular, which I would have loved to hang on my wall.
 I did try to save it but the mould won the battle.
 When I think about the time the artist took to create such a piece, all the beautiful colours, textures and how proud they must have been when they added their signature at the bottom of their prize piece, for it to be thrown in a loft is a crying shame.
-I need those guys from the BBC1 TV show ‘The Repair Shop’.
+I need those guys from the BBC1 TV show ‘The Repair Shop’ to work their magic.

 One weekend in the summer, we will take everything out of the loft and lay it onto the patio so we can see what needs to be thrown away or recycled.
-There is a whole manky mattress up there and a half eaten Christmas tree.
+There is a whole manky mattress up there and a couple of artificial Christmas trees because a loft wouldn’t be a loft without a Christmas tree or two (ha ha).
 There are also boxes full of shoes fit for a museum.
 There’s a lot of tat to be honest but I am hoping that I might find a few hidden treasures along the way apart from rat droppings.
 I’m not relying on any finds to secure my retirement and you won’t be seeing me on the Antiques Roadshow any time soon.
-This post is basically just photos of my finds and I will update regularly.

 The treasure hunt continues, I am hoping I may find an old Rolex or a Picasso but I very much doubt it.
 Now if only I needed an old Betamax or two, I’d be sorted.
 I need to limit hubby’s exposure time in the loft as there is quite a lot of old electrical bits and bobs in boxes and he is the biggest geeky nerd so all this shit is gonna end up inside the house, I just know it!